 When most people think of skiing, the first thoughts that come to mind are the snowy Alps in Italy, Austria, Switzerland, and France.
-These four countries are the most popular for ski lovers and indeed populate the top four places in our Best Ski Resorts in Europe 2019 awards.
 But with their popularity comes a hefty price tag, which gets higher and higher as time passes.

 But not all hope is lost for those ski lovers that cannot pay a premium to enjoy the 5-star resorts in these countries.
 Great alternatives have popped up in Romania, Slovenia, and Bulgaria.
 And since you are reading this, we bet you’ve caught wind of these ski alternatives as well.

 Note that Bulgaria doesn’t have renowned Alpine resorts.
 But what it lacks in popularity is more than makes up with charm and some adrenaline gushing slopes.
 In this piece, we’ll endeavour to fill you in on what you can expect in Bulgaria.